-The city is holding its first fall cleanup in years, starting this weekend in west Omaha and moving east after.
+The city is holding its first fall cleanup in years, starting Oct.
+19 in west Omaha and moving east after.
 Officials want people to drop off items too large to set out as garbage.

 All four weekends of fall cleanup will offer separate sites for dropping off tires and appliances to be recycled, as well as yard waste for people who would like to see it composted.

 The effort will cost taxpayers about $150,000.
 Much of that money pays local trash haulers to collect the items and take them to the landfill.
 This year’s hauler is Waste Management.